dcycle/dcycleu/_posts/2015-05-22-02-psychology-of-continuous-integration.md

 The answer, alas!, is "nothing": no crises, no bugs, no regressions, no technical debt.
 Well, less of these actually.

-"Nothing" is hard to sell:
+"Nothing" is not shiny and new, and it's hard to sell:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ofOSlsNz5I8?list=RDofOSlsNz5I8" frameborder="0" allowfullscreen></iframe>